Wondering why you are seeing tiger or zebra stripes in your lawn? It is only temporary and nothing to be alarmed about.

 Sometimes the first cold night of fall brings a surprise!

-Notice here the strip of grass below the sidewalk is still green, but on the other side the frost has caused strange patterns of green and tan.
-Photo by Hunter Patterson.
+Notice how the patch of grass below the sidewalk is still green, but on the other side, the frost caused strange patterns of green and tan frost stripes.

 What Causes These Patterns?

 Jack Frost trails happen if all these conditions are just right: grass height and density, warm ground temperatures, cold air (but not too cold), moisture content in the air and soil, and thermal air movement.
-Combined just right these factors and the thermal currents they create mean that some parts of the lawn get frost effect and turn brown while other parts stay just warm enough to avoid frost damage and stay green.
+Combined just right, these factors and the thermal currents they create mean that some parts of the lawn get frost burn and turn brown, while other parts stay just warm enough to avoid frost damage, and so they remain green.

-That is why you might get tiger stripes, but your next door neighbor doesn't.
+That is why you might get tiger stripes, but your next-door neighbor doesn't.
 Or you could even see the effect in one part of your yard and not another.
-If first frost is later in the season and the ground is colder, then the frost trails won't happen because the whole lawn will go dormant.
+If the first frost occurs later in the season and the ground is colder, then the frost trails won't happen because the whole lawn will go dormant.

-You won't see the squiggly lines of Jack Frost Trails every year, but it is quite a strange phenomenon when it does happen.
-Just rest assured that it is a very short-lived effect caused by weather and is nothing to worry about.
+You won't see the squiggly lines of Jack Frost trails every year, but it is quite an interesting phenomenon when it does happen.
+Just rest assured that it is a very short-lived effect caused by the weather and is nothing to worry about.